bencooney/ninkasi/README.md

 ## About
 This project has probably been abandoned.
 It's currently running on a system that works fine but not great, and the next version will most likely be started from scratch with new hardware.

+There are known vulnerabilities in some of the dependencies + this is not written using secure codeing practices.
+If for some reason you use part of this code, you should practice common sense before making the resulting server available on non-private networks

 This is a npm project intended to be run on a raspberry-pi.
 It contains a number of tools for remote controlling utilities to aid in the automation of beer brewing.